 Field-hunting tip

-Look in epithermal veins country — that is the host setting where alburnite typically forms.
+Look in epithermal veins country, the host setting where alburnite typically forms.
 If you start seeing quartz, pyrite, galena in float, you are in the right ground.
 Field specimens usually show a anhedral grains habit, so train your eye for that shape before scanning the outcrop.